 The primary purpose of the lab school is to provide rich observation and practicum experiences for university students studying early childhood education (ECE).
 Practicum involves 160 hours of on-site experience.
 Advanced practicum requires completion of 200 hours, but not all are on-site.

-In addition to ECE students, students from other disciplines utilize the lab school to enhance their learning and understanding through observations and interactive activities with the children.
+In addition to ECE students, students from other disciplines, including education, music, paramedicine, and fire science, utilize the lab school to enhance their learning and understanding through observations and interactive activities with the children.

 For more information or to schedule a tour, contact:

 UAF Main Campus